A Rodrigues Formula for Multiple Orthogonal Polynomials on the Simplex: Conclusions

 \section{Conclusions}

-Finally, to close this paper, we will list some of the main conclusions of this work.
+We conclude by summarizing the main contributions of this work.
 We have defined a family of bivariate polynomials satisfying orthogonality conditions with respect to more than one measure.
-These polynomials are defined by a concatenation of commutative Rodrigues operators, resulting in a Rodrigues formula that: \begin{itemize} \item Extends the univariate Rodrigues formula for multiple orthogonal polynomials \eqref{eq:rodrigues-1-var} by increasing the number of variables, and \item Extends the bivariare Rodrigues formula for orthogonal polynomials on the triangle \eqref{eq:Rodrigues-2-var} by increasing the number of measures. \end{itemize}
+These polynomials are obtained through the composition of commuting Rodrigues operators, resulting in a Rodrigues formula that \begin{itemize} \item extends the univariate Rodrigues formula for multiple orthogonal polynomials \eqref{eq:rodrigues-1-var} by increasing the number of variables; and \item extends the bivariate Rodrigues formula for orthogonal polynomials on the triangle \eqref{eq:Rodrigues-2-var} by increasing the number of measures. \end{itemize}